zlw241/Zacmo/notes.md

 - search bar will still container items search results even after logging out and logging back in

+- side bar will still contain previous user until page refresh, after logging out and logging back in as a different user. (fixed by changing the way side bar recieves current user)

 ### Users

 - modify friends state to be nested objects instead of arrays